Montmartre, Saskatchewan

-It is located in the provincial electoral district of Moosomin and the federal electoral district Wascana.
+It is in the provincial electoral district of Moosomin and the federal electoral district Wascana.

 History

 Montmartre incorporated as a village on October 19, 1908.

 First Nations

 According to archaeological discoveries, Paleo-Indians inhabited the lands of what is now southern Saskatchewan, including the Montmartre area, since 9500 BCE.
 Paleoindian means "ancient Indian".
 The finding of spearheads and bones indicated that people lived on the land for hundreds of years.
 The Paleo-Indians were a hunter gatherer society who hunted mainly large game animals, such as bison.

-The Assiniboine people, a branch of the Sioux, referred to themselves as Nakota's people.
+The Lakota people, a branch of the Sioux, referred to themselves as Nakota's people.
 They occupied the southern portion of the plains after migrating from the Devils Lake region in the United States.
 The early Jesuits mention the Assiniboine as a strong and hardy people living in the forest band lake regions around Lake Winnipeg as early as 1640.

 In the early 1800s, fur traders travelled the southern plain (formerly North West Territories) to make exchanges with the Cree, Sioux and Assiniboine people.
 These groups joined together were referred to as the Iron Confederacy.
 After the fur traders discovered indigenous nations, they began referring to the people as the "Plains Indians".
-Around the 1820s the settles and indigenous hunters began killing bison for trade in more vast numbers, with the introduction of guns and horseback transportation.
+Around the 1820s the settlers and indigenous hunters began killing bison for trade in more vast numbers, with the introduction of guns and horseback transportation.
 By the late 1870s, the buffalo were extinct and their hunting depleted.

 An adhesion to Treaty 4 was signed by Chief Piapot on September 9, 1875.
 He was originally seeking a reserve in the Cypress Hills region, but settled on reserve land bordering Carry the Kettle reserve in August 1883.
 The following winter was devastatingly cold, and killed 1/3 of Chief Piapot's people.
 Of his 311 tribe members that he arrived with, 130 died.
 Malnutrition and disease also factored into the deaths.
 They abandoned the reservation land and were permitted to break the treaty and select a new one 29 km north and 11 km east of Regina in September 1884, where Piapot Cree First Nation is today.

 After the loss of one third of Chief Piapot's people the land they were given was considerably less than what had been allotted for one square mile per family.
 The official boundaries were laid out in 1892, and the Piapot reserve was mapped out as 9 miles by 8 miles.
 French immigrants began to arrive in the area, and some took land inside the southern boundary of the reservation land.

 In 1891 Chief Cegakin of the Assiniboines, from the Cypress Hills area, relocated to where Carry the Kettle Nakoda First Nation is today.